 In my opinion, the fear of snakes and scorpions is overblown by folks that have never visited the southwest in the winter.
-The fact is some people do get stung and bitten but the numbers are extremely low, especially in the cooler months when RVers are out boondocking.
+The fact is some people do get stung and bitten, but the numbers are extremely low, especially in the colder months when RVers are out boondocking.
 In six full snowbird seasons boondocking down south we have never seen a live rattlesnake and only came across two scorpions.

 6) What About Our Dog?

 I get a lot of questions about boondocking with our beagle Angie.
-They fall generally into three camps:
+They generally fall into three camps:

 How do you keep your dog cool without AC?

 Typically it’s not a problem for us since we tend to migrate to cooler locations as the temperatures heat up in the springtime.
 If we do happen to get trapped somewhere during a mini heat wave, we stay with the dog and make sure she has shade and water.
 Over the years I’ve gotten to know our RV and how hot it gets inside.
 This experience has taught me how to position the RV to reduce inside temperatures and when it’s safe to leave the dog.

 I’ve installed a thermostatically controlled low wattage (high air flow) roof vent fan.
 We turn that on and open a window beside the dog’s kennel, so she gets a gentle cooling breeze.
 We time our trips away to be in the early morning and late day.